Adldap2/Adldap2/docs/models.md

     // This user has a common name.
 }

-// Counting the models attributes
+// Counting the models attributes.

 $count = $user->countAttributes();

-// Retrieving the models modified attributes
+// Retrieving the models modified attributes.

 $attributes = $user->getDirty();
 ```